liuyx/inline-hook/README.md

-It's a simple inline-hook framework works for intel for now.

-It based on c++11 standard.
+It's a simple inline-hook framework works for intel just now, and it's based on new c++11 feature.

-The usage of the this framework is very easy,example below:
+The usage of the this framework is very easy,example shows below:

 int my_strcmp(const char *s1, const char *s2) {
 	return 0;